 Connie Montoya brings nearly two decades of class action experience to her trial and litigation practice in employment law and consumer protection defense.
 She is widely recognized for successful strategies that resolve litigation disputes and governmental investigations, and ensure compliance with various regulatory requirements.
 Her clients benefit from her risk management programs and counseling on all aspects of employment regulations and consumer defense.
 Connie has litigated in the federal, state and administrative courts of New York and New Jersey in countless class action lawsuits involving claims brought under various federal and state employment and consumer laws.
 She has represented publicly and privately held companies; not-for-profit organizations; banking, finance and financial services firms; governmental entities; law firms; tech companies and startups; health care providers; and restaurant, insurance, manufacturing, pharmaceutical and retail businesses.

 In the field of labor and employment, Connie counsels her clients on a variety of employment issues, focusing on discrimination and harassment matters, including claims relating to discrimination on the basis of ethnicity, gender, age, pregnancy and disability.
-She has defended employment claims before the federal and state courts, as well as administrative and governmental agencies, including the Equal Employment Opportunity Commission (EEOC), in connection with claims brought pursuant to Title VII, as well as those arising from the Fair Labor Standards Act (FLSA), the Age Discrimination in Employment Act (ADEA) and the Equal Employment Opportunity Commission (EEOC).
+She has defended employment claims before the federal and state courts, as well as administrative and governmental agencies, including the Equal Employment Opportunity Commission (EEOC), in connection with claims brought pursuant to Title VII, as well as those arising from the Fair Labor Standards Act (FLSA), the Age Discrimination in Employment Act (ADEA) and the Trafficking Victims Protection Act (TVPA).
 She also defends claims involving the Americans with Disabilities Act (ADA) arising from alleged public accommodation and website accommodation violations.
 Connie has also defended employers and institutions from allegations involving sexual abuse and sexual violence.
 She routinely deals with claims involving state and local employment laws, and compliance with the same.